emanic/calico/master/usage/configuration/node.md

 EOF
 ```

-> **NOTE**
->
-> If you plan to edit the resource to configure the IP addresses, make sure
+<div class="alert alert-info" role="alert"><b>Note</b>: If you plan to edit the resource
-> you are not specifying the IP address options or environment variables when starting the
+to configure the IP addresses, make sure you are not specifying the IP address options
+or environment variables when starting the <samp>calico/node</samp> container&mdash;otherwise
->`calico/node` container - otherwise those values will overwrite the values
-> configured through the resource.
+those values will overwrite the values configured through the resource.</div>